ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### Private gateways

+_Private gateways_ are configured to limit access to requests from specific domains or parts of the public internet.

+They are frequently, but not exclusively, used behind firewalls.
 Running [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) or another form of IPFS node triggers connection attempts to other IPFS peers.
 Private network administrators may treat such connection attempts as potential security vulnerabilities.
 Private IPFS gateway servers located inside the private network and running a trusted code base provide an alternative architecture for read/write access to externally-hosted IPFS content.

-A gateway behind a firewall represents just one potential location for a private gateway.
-More generally, one may consider any gateway as a _private gateway_ when configured to limit access to requests from specific domains or parts of the public internet.
-This [tutorial configuring an IPFS gateway on a Google Cloud platform](https://blog.stacktical.com/ipfs/gateway/dapp/2019/09/21/ipfs-server-google-cloud-platform.html) includes a description of constraining access.
+This [tutorial configuring an IPFS gateway on a Google Cloud platform](https://blog.stacktical.com/ipfs/gateway/dapp/2019/09/21/ipfs-server-google-cloud-platform.html) includes information on constraining access for a private gateway setup.

 ### Public gateways